zechlau14/zechlau14.github.io/projects/pets-and-fedoras.md

 ## Scenes [SKELETON]

-### Agent Scene 1: The agents are hanging out with Linneaus and Fern at home.
+### Agent Scene 1
-_Which part of the home are you in?
+The agents are hanging out with Linneaus and Fern at home. _Which part of the home are you in?
 What are the owners doing?_

 **Ask everyone**: What in this area of the house suggests that Linneaus and Fern are geniuses?

 **Ask everyone**: Your agent receives a notification of an urgent call from mission control.
 How do you receive it?
 And how do you ensure Linneaus and Fern do not see you answer it?

-### Home Scene 1: "I know what we are going to do today!"
+### Home Scene 1
 Linneaus and Fern are inspired to do something incredible.
 What is it? (_Select one or make something up._) What inspired them?

 | d6 | today's activity |